sa2c/2022-10-27-swansea/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "52"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-4"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Nov 27-28, 2022"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Oct 27-28, 2022"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 5:00 pm BST (8:00 am - 4:00 pm UTC)"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2022-11-27      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2022-10-27      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2022-11-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2022-10-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Ed Bennett", "Michael Pei", "Julian Lenz", "Tianyi Pan"] # boxed, comma-separated list of instructors' names as strings.
 helper: []     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["e.j.bennett@swansea.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions.
-collaborative_notes:  https://pad.carpentries.org/2022-11-27-swansea # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document.
+collaborative_notes:  https://pad.carpentries.org/2022-10-27-swansea # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document.
 ---

 {% if site.carpentry == "swc" %}